 The Commonwealth of Australia is a country in the Southern Hemisphere comprising the world's smallest continent and a number of islands in the Southern, Indian and Pacific Oceans.
-Australia's neighbouring countries are Indonesia, East Timor and Papua New Guinea to the north, the Solomon Islands, Vanuatu and New Caledonia to the north-east, and New Zealand to the south-east.
+Australia's closest neighbours are Indonesia, East Timor and Papua New Guinea to the north, the Solomon Islands, Vanuatu and New Caledonia to the north-east, and New Zealand to the south-east.

-The continent of Australia has been inhabited for over 40,000 years by Indigenous Australians.
-On 1 January 1901, the six colonies federated and the Commonwealth of Australia was formed.
-The current population of over 20 million is concentrated mainly in the large coastal cities of Sydney , Melbourne , Brisbane , Perth and Adelaide .
+The population is concentrated mainly in the large coastal cities of Sydney , Melbourne , Brisbane , Perth and Adelaide .

-The capital of Australia is Canberra (Australia Capital Territory)
+The capital of Australia is Canberra (Australian Capital Territory)

 Australia is divided into 6 states: New South Wales, Victoria, Queensland, South Australia, Western Australia and Tasmania and 2 territories; the Australian Capital Territory and the Northern Territory.

-AWST is equal to Greenwich Mean Time plus 8 hours (GMT+8).
+The time difference is GMT+8 (AWST is equal to Greenwich Mean Time plus 8 hours (GMT+8)

 Australia Daylight Saving Time

-Changed from 2007-2008.
-Summer Time (Daylight Saving Time) runs in New South Wales, the Australian Capital Territory, Victoria.
-South Australia and Tasmania from the first Sunday in October through to the first Sunday in April.
+Summer Time (Daylight Saving Time) is currently observed in New South Wales, the Australian Capital Territory, Victoria, South Australia and Tasmania from the first Sunday in October through to the first Sunday in April.